 Gear I’m Interested in Trying

 I’ve been thinking about buying a belt like a Stashbandz or a PakRat to keep my phone, credit card, cash, hotel key, and more in when I travel.
 I usually have all of these in my back pocket but I know that isn’t the safest place for them and I’m often worried that they will fall out.
 I like the idea of having everything in secure pockets next to my body where they can’t fall out or be easily stolen.
+Do any of you use something like this and love it?

 What other travel accessories do you recommend?
 I’d love to hear in the comments what else you think should be on my list and why you love it!